drasi-project/community/README.md

 ### Drasi Blog
 The Drasi Blog will regularly posts updates on new releases, technical improvements and upcoming events.
 If you would like to contribute a post, please reach out to us.

-### Roadmap and Milestones
-We maintain a public roadmap and milestones, which are discussed and updated regularly.
-Check out the [Roadmap](LINK_TO_ROADMAP)

 ### Discussions
 Join our discussions on [Discord](https://aka.ms/drasidiscord), where we brainstorm features, solve problems, and plan future updates.